 Next, the food stamp qualifications state that your income must not exceed the maximum income level set by the DES.
 These levels depend on the number of people in your household.
-For instance, the income of a four-person household must not exceed roughly $33,500 per year.
+For instance, the gross income (earnings before taxes and other deductions) of a four-person household must not exceed roughly $36,084 per year.

 To calculate your total gross income, combine the earnings of every working family member and do not factor in taxes.
 Unearned income may also be counted, including savings, bonds, investments and Supplemental Security Income (SSI).
 Forms of unearned income that will not count include childcare payments and foster care payments.